Dealing with existing plastic stuff is one of your first zero-waste dilemmas.

 You may feel as though you are passing your trash onto someone else but lots of organizations use plastic so they may as well use the plastic that you no longer want and buy that much less.
 Like I said, these are imperfect solutions.
 Perhaps a food bank, shelter, office or school would be happy to have that partial box of unused plastic baggies you no longer want.

 Contact your local waste management department and ask questions

 You may be surprised by what your city picks up.
 I didn’t realize until recently that mine picks up Tetra Paks.
 Still, I will not buy these.
-Refusing plastic at its source eliminates the what-do-I-do-with-this-now dilemma that, as a new disciple, you now face.
+Refusing plastic at its source eliminates the what-do-I-do-with-this dilemma that, as a new disciple, you now face.
 But I’m discussing how to responsibly dispose of the plastic stuff you accumulated before your conversion.

-My daughter’s city (Kawartha Lakes, Ontario) picks up plastic bags for recycling.
+My sister’s city (Kawartha Lakes, Ontario) picks up plastic bags for recycling.
 Mine (Mountain View, California) does not.
 Some municipalities may not pick up certain items at the curb but will accept them if you drop them off.
 Search online for what your city accepts or call your waste management department and ask.